-Global interrupt functions are controlled from INTCON1 and INTCON2.
-INTCON1 contains the Interrupt Nesting Disable (NSTDIS) bit as well as the control and status flags for the processor trap sources.
+Global interrupt control functions are controlled from INTCON1 and INTCON2.
+INTCON1 contains the Interrupt Nesting Disable bit (NSTDIS) as well as the control and status flags for the processor trap sources.
 The INTCON2 register controls the external interrupt request signal behavior and the use of the Alternate Interrupt Vector Table.

-7.3.2 IFSx Registers
+7.3.2 IFSx